 Looking primarily for help with building projects and feeding animals twice a day as well as gardening.
 The feeding takes about 1/2 an hour in the morning and evening.
 The building projects are mostly straw bale and timbers.

-This is an opportunity to learn about alternative building and animal care.
+This is an opportunity to learn about alternative building permaculture start up and animal care.

 Accommodation is either in a camper or tenting.
 Meals are prepared and eaten in the main cabin.